sagemath/trac_to_gh/Issue 2943.md

 # Issue 2943: bug with power series and/or p-adics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2943

 Original creator: jen